MadPonyInteractive/MadQt/docs/get-started.md

 ***

 ### Dependencies
-Apart from python the dependencies bellow will automatically be installed or updated once you install MadQt via pip.
+Apart from python, the dependencies bellow will automatically be installed or updated once you install MadQt via pip.

 ```
 Python >= 3.9
-PySide6 >= 6.0.0
+PySide6 >= 6.0.0, <= 6.4.3
 Pillow >= 8.3.0
 pyinstaller >= 4.7
 ```